-CAR has has a number of presentations related to the development of agriculture sector protocols.
+CAR has developed several issue briefs related to the development of agriculture sector protocols.
 These documents are intended to provide a basis for discussions about key methodological issues, including additionality determinations, quantification methods, and managing the risk of CO2 reversals.

 Verified Carbon Standard (VCS) is a GHG accounting program used by projects around the world to verify and issue carbon credits in voluntary markets.
 VCS was founded in 2005 by business and environmental leaders who identified a need for greater quality assurance in voluntary markets.
 The VCS founding partners - the Climate Group, the International Emissions Trading Association (IETA) and the World Economic Forum - convened a team of global carbon market experts to draft the first VCS requirements.
 The World Business Council for Sustainable Development (WBCSD) joined the effort soon after.
 One of several project categories credited by VCS is Agriculture and Forestry (AFOLU) projects.
 A complete listing of VCS methodologies (including non-AFOLU project methodologies) can be accessed by clicking here.

 VCS currently credits two relevant project types within AFOLU: